kenny-zetaris/Documentation/tutorial/Exercise2.rst

  - Postgres: local machine database

 Use Case:
-  Provide a geographical visualisation for the concentration of customers from a CRM
+  Provide a geographical virtualisation for the concentration of customers from a CRM

 Business query from 3 different datasets
  - ABS Geographic data